What is a Biodigester? Biodigester for Solid Waste Management

 Meriam Webster dictionary defines a biodigester as;

-The Intergovernmental Panel on Climate Change (IPCC) estimates that an average biodigester tank produces 25.5 g of methane per user per day, which is not enough even for cooking a one-pot evening meal.
-As most UK households do not keep cattle or pigs, small scale Biodigesters are not practical in the many homesteads
+The Intergovernmental Panel on Climate Change (IPCC) estimates that an average biodigester tank produces 25.5 g of methane per user per day, which is not enough to cook a one-pot evening meal.
+As most UK households do not keep cattle or pigs, small scale Biodigesters are not practical in the many homesteads.

-In rural areas, bio digesters are built in settlements where there is adequate animal manure for the sole purpose of producing Biogas.
+In rural areas, biodigesters are built-in settlements where there is adequate animal manure for the sole purpose of producing biogas.

 Biodigester Solution For Human Waste Management